Tostaky71/MSCV2_RoboticsProject/README.md

 ```
 $ rosrun map_server map_saver -f /turtlebot_vibot_nav/maps/my_map
 ```
-We should obtain two files describing the map : my_map.pgm and my_map.yaml
+We should obtain two files describing the map : my_map.pgm and my_map.yaml.
+The .yaml file that describes the map meta-data and points to the .pgm image file.

 <a name="2DNavigationWithPathPlanning"></a>
 ## 1.2.&ensp; 2D Navigation with path planning

+### Modifications

 In this part, we need to modify few lines in the *turtlebot_vibot* package.
 For that, go into its sub-package *turtlebot_vibot_nav*, the *launch* directory and open the [amcl_demo_rplidar.launch](https://github.com/roboticslab-fr/turtlebot_vibot/blob/master/turtlebot_vibot_nav/launch/amcl_demo_rplidar.launch "amcl_demo_rplidar.launch turtlebot_vibot") file to modify it with the few lines below, starting from line 20 of the file :
 ```